Intro to the 4 Free and Safe in Cyberspace Challenges

 Assurance of current lawful access schemes

-Today, state-mandated backdoors – hidden or public like the telephone interception systems – or state-sanctioned backdoors - such as undisclosed critical vulnerabilities created, acquired, discovered or used, legally or illegally – are in nearly all IT devices.
+Today, state-mandated backdoors – hidden or public like the telephone interception systems – or state-sanctioned backdoors - such as undisclosed critical vulnerabilities created, acquired, discovered or used, legally or illegally – exist in nearly all IT devices.

-Over the last decades, in addition to sanctioning backdoors everywhere, individual nations states have repeatedly proven to be utterly incapable in designing, legislating or setting adequate technical and organizational standards for state lawful access.
+Over the last decade, in addition to sanctioning backdoors everywhere, individual nations states have repeatedly proven to be utterly incapable in designing, legislating or setting adequate technical and organizational standards for state lawful access.
 Nonetheless, the dire need to reconcile privacy and cyber-investigation remains as crucial as ever.

-US and most western states have already in place plenty of legislations, and legally-authorized intelligence programs, that enable them to access a suspect communications following a legal due process authorization, including: mandatory key disclosure, lawful hacking laws, national security letters, and other laws.
+US and most western states have already in place plenty of legislations, and legally-authorized intelligence programs, that enable them to access a suspect's communications following a legal due process authorization, including: mandatory key disclosure, lawful hacking laws, national security letters, and other laws.

-Powerful states invest tens of millions of dollars every year in pressure of all kinds order to ensure that IT systems of meaningfully high-trustworthiness levels are not available to the civilian market and, indirectly, to nearly all of the internal intelligence, military and lawful access systems markets.
-Such pressures are in the form of creation and discovery of symmetrical backdoor, onsite subversion of various kinds, economic (CIA venture capital, procurement pressures, etc), patenting (NSA secret patents), legal (crypto export) pressure crypto export pressures, and strong pressures to establish high-trustworthiness IT standards, that are incomplete (Common Criteria, FIPS, etc.) and compromised (Dual_EC_DRBG).
-That is in addition to similar activities by other powerful states, and tens of millions of euros of investments by zero market companies.
+Powerful states invest tens of millions of dollars every year in pressure of all kinds in order to ensure that IT systems of meaningfully high-trustworthiness levels are not available to the civilian market and, indirectly, to nearly all of the internal intelligence, military and lawful access systems markets.
+Such pressures are in the form of creation and discovery of symmetrical backdoor, onsite subversion of various kinds, economic (CIA venture capital, procurement pressures, etc), patenting (NSA secret patents), legal (crypto export) pressures, and strong pressures to establish high-trustworthiness IT standards, that are incomplete (Common Criteria, FIPS, etc.) and compromised (Dual_EC_DRBG).
+That is in addition to similar activities by other powerful states, and tens of millions of Euros of investments by zero market companies.

 Current best practices, approaches and proposals